kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

 ###### Will enabling / using this feature result in any new API calls?

-Only when a user opts in by setting the `scheduling` fields.
-In that case the integrating controller (e.g. the Job controller) creates the corresponding scheduling objects.
+Enabling `WorkloadAwareIntegration` feature gate adds no new API calls; it only allows the shared building-block fields to be persisted.
+The new calls (creating `Workload`/`PodGroup` objects) are made by integrating controllers when a user opts in, gated separately.
 Workloads that omit the `scheduling` block generate no new API calls.

 ###### Will enabling / using this feature result in introducing new API types?

-Yes,the building-block field types under `scheduling.k8s.io/v1alpha3`.
-No new top-level/standalone API resource kinds are introduced by this KEP.
+Yes, the building-block field types under `scheduling.k8s.io/v1alpha3`, embedded into integrating APIs.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?